David Jove: Career

 Jove met music video producer Paul Flattery at a 1983 New York Billboard Video conference and formed an association which resulted in the music video "Stop in the Name Of Love" for the reformed English band The Hollies, with Graham Nash and the TV show "The Top," which came about after Peter Ivers' murder.
 Several of Ivers friends told biographer Josh Frank they suspected Jove, with whom Ivers had a sometimes contentious relationship.
 Producer/director/writer Harold Ramis, a friend of Ivers, noted, "As I grew to know David a little better, it just accumulated: all the clues and evidence just made me think he was capable of anything.
 I couldn't say with certainty that he'd done anything but of all the people I knew, he was the one person I couldn't rule out."
 However, Derf Scratch (of the band Fear) and several other members of the Los Angeles punk and new wave scene maintained Jove's innocence.

-In the immediate aftermath of Iver's killing, Jove was offered help by Ramis, and together with Flattery, created and made "The Top" for KTLA.
+In the immediate aftermath of Ivers’ killing, Jove was offered help by Ramis, and together with Flattery, created and made "The Top" for KTLA.
 The show was a mixture of live music, videos and humor.
-Performers on the series include such artists as Cyndi Lauper, who performed "Girls Just Want To Have Fun" and "True Colors," The Hollies performed "Stop in the Name Of Love" and The Romantics performed "Talking in Your Sleep" and "What I Like About You".
+Performers on the series include Cyndi Lauper, who performed "Girls Just Want to Have Fun" and "True Colors".
+The Hollies performed "Stop!
+In the Name of Love" and The Romantics performed "Talking in Your Sleep" and "What I Like About You".
 Guest stars included Rodney Dangerfield, Bill Murray and Dan Aykroyd.
-The host was Chevy Chase, who – dressed as a "punk" of the era—got into a physical altercation with an audience member during the opening monologue.
+The host was Chevy Chase, who—dressed as a "punk" of the era—got into a physical altercation with an audience member during the opening monologue.
 He immediately left the taping.
 The producers then got Andy Kaufman to fill in for Chase and recorded the host segments at a separate, later, session.
 It was to be the last professional appearance by Andy Kaufman before his death.
-"The Top" aired on Friday January 27, 1984 at 7 – 8pm.
+"The Top" aired on Friday January 27, 1984 at 7–8 pm.
 It scored a 7.7% rating and a 14% share.
-This represented a 28% rating increase and a 27% share increase over KTLA's regularly scheduled "Happy Days/LaVerne & Shirley."
+This represented a 28% rating increase and a 27% share increase over KTLA's regularly scheduled "Happy Days/LaVerne & Shirley".

-In 2012, Ed Ochs released his memoir about Jove, "Freedom Spy: David Jove and The Meaning of Existence."
+In 2012, Ed Ochs released his memoir about Jove, Freedom Spy: David Jove and The Meaning of Existence.
 The book detailed Ochs' experience with Jove.